alex-sokolov2011/delivery-time-prediction-mlops/README.md

 ![Prefect Deployment](img/prefect_deployment.png)

-### Future improvements
+### Current TODO list
+In no particular order, here is the non-exhaustive list of known wanted features :

-- Prefect-based orchestration full pipeline with Prometheus (not implemented)
+- [ ] Prefect-based orchestration full pipeline with Prometheus
+- [x] Prometheus monitoring (basic integration done)

 ### Rules
 - Commit messages must start with one of: